Information stored on a computer is mostly of vital importance to us – may it be music, movies, family pictures, or business documents.

 The following steps will systematically guide you through the procedure of taking a data backup of your Windows 7 machine.

-Open Backup and Restore window from Control Panel > System and Security > Back up your computer (in Category view) or Control Panel > Backup and Restore (in large/small view).
+Open the Backup and Restore window from Control Panel > System and Security > Back up your computer (in Category view) or Control Panel > Backup and Restore (in large/small view).
 The options – Create a system image and Create a system repair disc – are offered to the user.

-Click Set up backup option on the right hand side.
+Click Set up Backup option on the right-hand side.
 Choose the medium on which the backup is to be saved.
 It’s always better to store the backup on a different medium than your machine’s physical drive.
 Reading the Guidelines for choosing a backup destination may be of help.
 Click Next.

 Select all the files and directories you did like to include in the backup.
 Select Include a system image of drives option if you do not already have a system image, else it’s not necessary.
 Click Next.

 The backup process starts and the progress indicator is shown.
-Details can be viewed by clicking View Details button.
+Details can be viewed by clicking the View Details button.
 There’s also an option to stop the backup midway.

 Restore your backup data in Windows7

-The backup created using the above steps can be restored in case your original files are lost, deleted or corrupted.
+The backup created using the above steps can be restored in case your original files are lost, deleted, or corrupted.
 The freedom is given to restore the entire backup or choose individual files and directories.

 Follow the below steps methodically to restore your backup data in Windows 7.

 Open Backup and Restore from the Control Panel.
-Click Restore my files button to start the restoration process for the current user.
+Click the Restore my files button to start the restoration process for the current user.
 In order to perform restoration for all the users, click Restore all users’ files.